Stuycs-K/finalproject-09-kamrowski-victor-chao-jason/DEVLOG-Victor.md

 Edited utils as necessary (10 mins)
 Finished base and all operations of operation one (30 mins)

-### 2025-05-27: Made bitwise methods for operations two, three, four, started working each operation itself
+### 2025-05-27: Made bitwise methods for operations two, three, four, made each operation itself

 In class:
 Made bitwise operations for operations two, three, and four (20 mins)